afstyles/neutralNEMO/docs/source/usage.rst

 j=9) in the final time step.
 The second surface is the same but pinned to 300 m depth.
 The surfaces depths, temperatures, and salinities are outputted as an xarray DataSet and can be easilly saved to netcdf.

 To calculate the initial potential density, the equation of state needs to be known.
-In this case, the gsw equation of state is adopted (see neutralocean documentation for specifics on the equation of state.)
+In this case, the ``gsw`` equation of state is adopted (see neutralocean documentation for specifics on the equation of state.)

-ITER_MAX=10 sets the maximum number of iterations carried out by the neutralocean algorithm.
+``ITER_MAX=10`` sets the maximum number of iterations carried out by the neutralocean algorithm.

-Calc_veronis=True, enables the calculation of the Veronis density as a label for the density surfaces.
+``calc_veronis=True``, enables the calculation of the Veronis density as a label for the density surfaces.